KrishnaJay/Game-Playing/README.md

 # Game-Playing
 Project description

-This project will provide you an opportunity to practice what you have learned about Game Playing in the class.
+This project is a practical implementation of game developement.
 In a typical zero sum two player game, players are generally competing for a certain common resource, and their gain is a function of their share of the resource.
 Often players have other challenges such as satisfying other constraints on other personal resources such as time, energy or computational power in the course of the game.
-In this homework we will introduce The Fruit Rage! a game that captures the nature of a zero sum two player game with strict limitation on allocated time for reasoning.
+This is a game that captures the nature of a zero sum two player game with strict limitation on allocated time for reasoning.
-Your task is creating a software agent that can play this game against a human or another agent.
+The task is creating a software agent that can play this game against a human or another agent.

 Rules of the game